tomitank/cordova-plugin-admob-tomitank/README.md

 });
 ```

-- all others function same as in https://github.com/ratson/cordova-plugin-admob-free
+- all others functions same as in https://github.com/ratson/cordova-plugin-admob-free

 Result:
 -------------------------------------------------------